NAS Data Recovery

 A NAS device can notify its owner via email when one hard drive has failed and needs to be replaced, and can even inform the user how to contact the manufacturer to receive a replacement hard drive.
 However, since it’s so easy to just start using a NAS device right out of the box, many users forget to set up these alerts.
 When one drive fails, another can fail days, weeks, or months later, without the user even realizing that the first drive had failed at all.
 When the next drive fails, the whole NAS device goes belly-up.

 NAS devices can also fail as a result of any of their other components going bad.
-Think of the NAS device like a miniature computer, then imagine how many ways your computer can fail.
+As we’ve said, the NAS is a mini computer.
+Now imagine how many ways your computer can fail.
 The CPU can break down, the RAM can go bad, the operating system can become corrupted, something on the motherboard could short out…

 In addition to physical failure, accidents, such as an accidental quick format, can also spell doom for the data on a NAS device.
 Some NAS device manufacturers, such as Drobo, use proprietary filesystems in their devices, which the user doesn’t notice but can confound freely-available data recovery software tools.